Posted On: October 9, 2025

 Every year, the CDC estimates that foodborne illnesses sicken 48 million people, resulting in 128,000 hospitalizations and 3,000 deaths.
 In 61% of all cases, a single restaurant can be identified as the source of a foodborne disease outbreak.

-They can ensure that food safety protocols are taught, enforced, revisited, and revised to continually improve risk management related to foodborne illness.
+In light of these statistics, food managers can save lives by ensuring that food safety protocols are taught, enforced, revisited, and revised to continually improve risk management related to foodborne illness.

-Benefits of Food Safety Training for Management (and Consequences of Missing It)
+Benefits of Food Safety Training for Managers

 The most obvious is that food safety education for management empowers them to improve food safety.
 FDA studies have confirmed that the on-site presence of a certified Food Protection Manager is correlated with better food safety practices.

-Manager-level food safety training focuses on systematic food safety practices that help you identify and reduce foodborne disease risks.
+This isn’t just a matter of helping you pass your health department Manager-level food safety training focuses on systematic food safety practices that help you identify and reduce foodborne disease risks.
 Businesses without any kind of system in place are more likely to make errors that allow for foodborne illness.

 Foodborne illness can cause permanent damage to your business’s reputation, and it doesn’t require a full-blown outbreak – one person with a rumbly tummy after eating your food may spread the word, especially in the age of social media.
 By giving managers the tools to maintain food safety, you’re protecting your business’s reputation.